sleepingkingstudios/cuprum/README.md

 [Module Documentation](http://www.rubydoc.info/github/sleepingkingstudios/cuprum/master/Cuprum%2FOperation%2FMixin)

 The implementation of `Cuprum::Operation` is defined by the `Cuprum::Operation::Mixin` module, which provides the methods defined above.
-Any function class or instance can be converted to an operation by including (for a class) or extending (for an instance) the operation mixin.
+Any command class or instance can be converted to an operation by including (for a class) or extending (for an instance) the operation mixin.

 ## Results

 [Class Documentation](http://www.rubydoc.info/github/sleepingkingstudios/cuprum/master/Cuprum%2FResult)

-A Cuprum::Result is a data object that encapsulates the result of calling a Cuprum function - the returned value, the success or failure status, and any errors generated by the function.
+A Cuprum::Result is a data object that encapsulates the result of calling a Cuprum command - the returned value, the success or failure status, and any errors generated by the command.

     value  = 'A result value'.freeze
     result = Cuprum::Result.new(value)